WebOrigami/docs/src/content/cli/intro1.md

 greetings.yaml people.yaml    template.js
 ```

-Note the comma after the URL — ori is invoking a function called [copy](/ori/builtins.html#copy) that takes two arguments which must be separated with a comma.
+Note the comma after the URL — ori is invoking a built-in function called [@copy](/ori/builtins.html#copy) that takes two arguments which must be separated with a comma.
+All built-in functions are prefixed with `@`.

 The new `samples` folder should show a small collection of files.
 (The specific files may differ slightly from what's shown above.) ori treated the indicated file as a graph — more on graphs later.
 The `copy` function read values out of that graph and wrote them into the destination graph: a file system (`files`) folder called `samples`.